fmind/mlops-python-package/.github/ISSUE_TEMPLATE/fix-request.md

 ---
 name: Fix request
-about: Request a fix to help us improve
+about: Request a fix for this project
 title: "[FIX] "
 labels: Fix
 assignees: fmind